omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

    Setting this value to repositories other than Omnivector's PPAs is not supported and might result in a broken system.

+   For a more detailed guide to Slurm installation, see :ref:`installation-operation`.

 It will take a moment get everything ready.
 You can check the status of your model with ``juju status``: